 It’s hard to miss seeing the Palace of Culture if you’re visiting Iasi.
 A true historical symbol of the past, this monumental edifice dominates the central part of the city, the most important in Eastern Romania.
 Built in 19 years, delayed by the First World War, and closed again many years for the most extensive renovation works done for a historical monument in Romania, the Palace of Culture from Iasi is finally open to the public.

 The royal plans of two kings

-One of the most remarkable monuments in the country, the Palace of Culture was built on the location of the former Princely Palace.
-The initiative belonged to Romania’s first king, Carol the 1st, and the construction works started during his lifetime, in 1906.
-Its building lasted, nonetheless, until 1925 when the palace was inaugurated in the presence of his heir, King Ferdinand and Queen Maria who lived in Iasi in the last two years of the First World War.
+The last administrative building of these imposing dimensions – almost 300 rooms and 36,000 square meters – done in Romania before the Second World War, the Palace of Culture from Iasi is located on the grounds of the former Princely Palace.
+The decision belonged to Romania’s first king, Carol the 1st, and the construction started in 1906, but lasted, nonetheless beyond his lifetime, until 1925.
+The palace was inaugurated in the presence of his heirs, King Ferdinand and Queen Maria who lived in Iasi in the dramatic years of the First World War.

-For the complete experience, go up to the clock tower, a symbol of the building.
-Since its first days, the large clock with carillon and hands over one meter long was activated through a complex mechanism that simultaneously announced the exact hour in 25 halls of the palace.
-The view from the small windows is panoramic, plus you get all the detailed explanations of the clock mechanism.
+For the complete experience, go up to the clock tower, a symbol of the Palace of Culture from Iasi.
+Since its first days, the large clock with carillon and hands over one meter long was activated through a complex mechanism that simultaneously announced the exact hour in the 25 halls of the palace.
+The view from the small windows is panoramic, plus the guide will give you all the detailed explanations of the clock mechanism.

-For visiting hours and prices, check http://palatulculturii.ro
+For the visiting schedule, check http://palatulculturii.ro